danrossi/THREE.GamepadControls/README.md

 For some reason, it's only working on Chrome.
 Firefox and Opera have support, but the Gamepads are not being listed.
 Safari doesn't have support.
 I haven't tried Edge yet.

+#Modifications

+This is a modified update of (https://github.com/spite/THREE.GamepadControls) to work with the [MozVR gamepad-plus api](https://github.com/MozVR/gamepad-plus).
+This api will polyfill events Chrome lacks including movement and button events.

+The gamepad-api build currently uses a forked version with external static methods for api support detection. (https://github.com/danrossi/gamepad-plus)

 #### License ####

 MIT licensed

 Copyright (C) 2015 Jaume Sanchez Elias, http://www.clicktorelease.com